+The Map Viewer will now show a thematic map of the evacuation zones based on the time of impact of the fire Aireysinlet_evac_test, as shown in Figure 11.

+With the Show Layer Values button enabled, move the mouse over the town of Airey’s Inlet and the Map Viewer will display a balloon showing the time of impact of the fire Aireysinlet_evac_test on the town.

 Since a small population of 20 was used in the scenario for myJob1, very few vehicles will be seen in the road network during the animation of the evacuation in myJob1.
-In order to see more vehicles on the roads, we will have to look at a simulation that uses a much larger population.
+In order to see more vehicles on the roads, and produce meaningful analyses for the other metrics, we will have to look at a simulation that uses a much larger population.

-Loading a previously saved job file

-WebDSS provides two sample jobs that contain completed simulation runs using large populations.

-SCS-Scenario-1 provides outputs from a simulation run using the Surf Coast Shire Roads network, the fire event file DSSrun2_grid, the population file typical-midweek-day-in-jan-plans-epsg32754, and no evacuation messages for all evacuation zones.

-SCS-Scenario-2 provides outputs from a simulation run using the Surf Coast Shire Roads network, the fire event file DSSrun2_grid, the population file Anglesea_Weekday_10_000_Persons, and evacuation messages of EVACUATE_NOW at 1200 for all evacuation zones.